What is this Quinoa? How does it look like? What Does Quinoa Taste Like?

 5. Add Fresh Spices and Herbs

 Similar to other dry grains, Quinoa can be extremely bland on its own.
-If you want a more enhanced flavor, add some fresh spices and herbs.
+If you want a more enhanced flavour, add some fresh spices and herbs.
 That is one simple and quick way to make your Quinoa taste better without much effort.

 6. Lace with Coconut

 There is no better way to make anything taste better than by adding a touch of sweetness.
 Even though most people find Quinoa boring, there are still tons of ways you can make it taste better, and one of those ways is by adding coconut milk or coconut oil.

 What does Quinoa taste like if you mix it with coconut?
 Well, coconut (milk or oil) makes Quinoa sweeter and savoury, something every cook wants in a dish.

 You will certainly enjoy it that you will not want to add anything else to it.
 It is as simple as that.

 Quinoa is arguably the best grain to add to whatever soup you want, isn’t it?

 Apart from being a heavy filler, Quinoa makes soup heartier without taking over or soaking up all the broth.
 There are some dry grains, for example, farro and barley, that are so needy that they require all of your attention when you are eating soup.

 But Quinoa grain is quite obvious and it blends well with almost every dish, from the tortilla, zucchini, and other jokes.
 Try adding the grain to your favourite soup and you will not forget the whole eating experience.